 Spring Mountain Divide Trail is a 25.3 mile moderately trafficked out and back trail located near Indian Springs, Nevada that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 I only hiked up to Bonanza Peak (10 mi round trip).
 I must say the beauty and surrounding near the top is spectacular.
 I would probably rate this trail as strenuous due to the high elevation and elevation gain.